by Matt, Dec 2021

 There’s something for every visitor here.
 Here are my main takeaways and recommendations for visiting the Buffalo Bill Center of the West:

 - Allow two days to see the entire museum.
 Tickets are about $20 for an adult, but it’s good for two days.
-I’d recommend spending about half a day in the museum each day and filling the rest of your day with other activities below.
+We recommend spending about half a day in the museum each day and filling the rest of your day with other activities below.
 Save your ticket because you’ll need to show it the next day!

 - Book a personalized tour.
-I did this, and having a guide explain the most important things in the exhibit, as well as provide more context made the experience much nicer.
+We did this, and having a guide explain the most important things in the exhibit, as well as provide more context made the experience much nicer.
 Trust me, you’ll get a lot more out of the experience.

 - Use the audio guide for the Whitney Western Art Museum.
 This audio guide is free and it’s like having a personal guide explain the meaning and significance of the paintings in the museum.